Queensland: Demographics

 In December 2021, Queensland had an estimated population of 5,265,043.
 Approximately half of the state's population lives in Brisbane, and over 70% live in South East Queensland.
 Nonetheless, Queensland is the second most decentralised state in Australia after Tasmania.
 Since the 1980s, Queensland has consistently been the fastest-growing state in Australia, as it receives high levels of both international immigration and migration from interstate.
 There have however been short periods where Victoria and Western Australia have grown faster.

 Cities

 Ten of Australia's thirty largest cities are located in Queensland.
-In 2019, the largest cities in the state by the population of their Greater Capital City Statistical Area or Significant Urban Area (metropolitan areas) as defined by the Australian Bureau of Statistics were:
+In 2019, the largest cities in the state by population of their Greater Capital City Statistical Area or Significant Urban Area (metropolitan areas) as defined by the Australian Bureau of Statistics were:

 Ancestry and immigration

 Early settlers during the 19th century were largely English, Irish, Scottish and German, while there was a wave of immigration from southern and eastern Europe (most notably Italy) in the decades following the second world war.
 In the 21st century, Asia (most notably China and India) has been the primary source of immigration.

 At the 2016 census, the most commonly nominated ancestries were:

 The 2016 census showed that 28.9% of Queensland's inhabitants were born overseas.
 Only 54.8% of inhabitants had both parents born in Australia, with the next most common birthplaces being New Zealand, England, India, Mainland China and South Africa.
 Brisbane has the 26th largest immigrant population among world metropolitan areas.

 4% of the population, or 186,482 people, identified as Indigenous Australians (Aboriginal Australians and Torres Strait Islanders) in 2016.